ContextLab/supereeg/README.md

 <h2>Contributing</h2>

-(Some text borrowed from Matplotlib contributing [guide](http://matplotlib.org/devdocs/devel/contributing.html).)
+Thanks for considering adding to our toolbox!
+Some text below hoas been borrowed from the [Matplotlib contributing guide](http://matplotlib.org/devdocs/devel/contributing.html).

 <h3>Submitting a bug report</h3>